therealpilgrimm/backpacker/README.md

-This is HTML  & CSS
+This is my first responsive website, while I was learning HTML and CSS